Cooperations

 The ZSE supports cooperative research projects, participates in teaching and further education and works closely with various self-help groups.

 The Institute of Human Genetics is represented by various B Centers.
-The A-Centre is headed by Prof. Dr. Höfele.
 More information: ZSE TUM

 Bavarian Genomes Project